Many people wonder whether bleached or unbleached coffee filters are better.

 Can coffee filters impact the taste?

-Paper coffee filters won’t impact taste much unless the filters are too thin.
-Choosing between white and brown filters shouldn’t change the flavor of your coffee much, but it’s a good idea to rinse the filters first.
+Choosing between white and brown filters shouldn't significantly alter the flavor of your coffee, but it's a good idea to rinse the filters first.

 Taking a few minutes to rinse the filter removes the paper taste altogether, so there isn't a noticeable difference in taste between bleached and unbleached coffee filters.